About five years ago, this cartoon made the rounds among libertarian, Tea Party, and Occupy Wall Street types:

 The cartoon was funny, but its message was serious: Washington has a tendency to get a little too flexible with its use of the word “terrorist” when it happens to be convenient.
 At the time, people were angry about the 2012 National Defense Authorization Act (NDAA), an annual military funding bill which that year codified indefinite detention of Americans in violation of the Bill of Rights.

-It identified six attacks against police as examples of black identity extremism, but [Michael German, who left the FBI in 2004 and did undercover domestic terrorism work] said the logic in the report is deeply flawed.
-“If you look at three of those cases, there’s no ideology connecting them at all,” German said.
-“The only commonality is that they’re black.”
+It identified six attacks against police as examples of black identity extremism, but [Michael German, who left the FBI in 2004 and did undercover domestic terrorism work] said the logic in the report is deeply flawed. ?If you look at three of those cases, there?s no ideology connecting them at all,?
+German said. ?The only commonality is that they?re black.?Advertisement

 This would not be the first time Washington has dishonestly hyped the threat of violence among black activists in America and used that as an excuse for surveillance.
 “There is a myth in this country that in a world where everyone is watched, everyone is watched equally,” notes Alvaro M. Bedoya, founding executive director of the Center on Privacy and Technology at Georgetown Law.
 But the historical reality is “people of color have been the disproportionate victims of unjust surveillance … And while racism has played its ugly part, the justification for this monitoring was the same we hear today: national security.”